howtographql/howtographql/content/frontend/react-apollo/7-filtering-searching-the-list-of-links.md

 > **Note**: To understand what's going on in this resolver, take a look at the [Node tutorial](https://www.howtographql.com/graphql-js/0-introduction).

 In this case, two `where` conditions are specified: A link is only returned if either its `url` contains the provided `filter` _or_ its `description` contains the provided `filter`.
-Both conditions are combined using Graphcool's `OR` operator.
+Both conditions are combined using Prisma's `OR` operator.

 Perfect, the query is defined!
 But this time we actually want to load the data every time the user hits the **search**-button - not upon the initial load of the component.